Our recently launched Human Cities initiative highlights our commitment to improving, energizing and regenerating urban communities across the world.

 We've also partnered with the EIU, the business research arm of The Economist Group, to explore what makes urban areas sustainable and examine how cities can become more liveable.
 As well as showcasing

-the thoughts of an expert team of expert thinkers and writers on this website, a high-profile report will also be published in February 2015.
+the thoughts of an expert team of expert thinkers and writers on this website, a high-profile report can be downloaded here

 Using the information available on this page, you can learn more about the role we intend to play – and what we believe needs to be done – in order to generate and regenerate cities where we don't just live, but where we thrive.